XAMPP configuration for sending mail using PHP

 Conclusion

-In this tutorial, we have configured XAMPP to send mail using Sendmail application in two simple steps.
+In this tutorial, we have configured XAMPP to send mail using the Sendmail application in two simple steps.
 Feel free to place a comment if you have any queries or suggestions.